Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/04 Chapter-2 The Lands Of Barovia.md

 Although the Vistani in this camp are in league with Strahd, they attack only if the characters provoke them with threats or insults.
 Otherwise, the characters are offered flasks of wine and invited to join the reverie.

 If the characters linger at the camp, continue with "A Vistana's Tale" below.
-If they seem in a hurry to leave, one of the Vistani tells them, "It was fated that you would visit our humble camp. [[5.
-Mechanics/Bestiary/Npc/Madam Eva (COS).md\|Madam Eva]] foretold your coming.
+If they seem in a hurry to leave, one of the Vistani tells them, "It was fated that you would visit our humble camp. [[4.
+World Almanac/NPCs/Madam Eva (COS).md\|Madam Eva]] foretold your coming.
 She awaits you."
 The Vistana then points to the largest tent.
-If the characters head that way, continue with "[[5.
-Mechanics/Bestiary/Npc/Madam Eva (COS).md\|Madam Eva]]'s Tent."
+If the characters head that way, continue with "[[4.
+World Almanac/NPCs/Madam Eva (COS).md\|Madam Eva]]'s Tent."

 > [!gallery]
 > ![[6.
 Resources/5e Modules/Curse Of Strahd/img/010-cos02-06.jpg#gallery\|Map 2.2: Tser Pool Encampment]]